EricDarve/NLA/content/Singular value decomposition.md

-One of the most important matrix decomposition in data science and machine learning.
+One of the most important matrix decompositions in data science and machine learning.

 Eigenvalues are great for understanding $A^n$.
 Does it grow?
 Does it shrink?
 How can it be easily modeled?